 People may choose not to travel for a variety of reasons, but one of the most common reasons is money.
 I recently posted what I figured to be what the average vacation costs a family of four for one week…$4000.
-That’s pretty big chunk of money for most people.
+That’s a pretty big chunk of money for most people.
 So, I wanted to post some thoughts on how to save for a vacation.
 Use my travel budget vacation cost worksheet to estimate what your trip will cost.

 LOWER YOUR COSTS

-- Vacation rentals are a great option for many families.
+Vacation rentals are a great option for many families.
 They often cost less than a hotel and provide more space.
 You can also save by preparing your own food, and you won’t have extra charges for things like parking, high speed internet, tipping, or resort fees.
 If you are booking hotels, you can get 10% cash back when booking accommodations on Thursdays through Ebates Travel Thursdays.

 Shorten your trip length.
 If you stay less than a week, you can reduce the accommodation and food costs for your trip.
 Hotel and food costs are where we spend a lot, so shortening your trip means lowering those costs.

 LOWER YOUR EXPENSES

 In order to save for vacation, lowering what you’re spending during daily life can make a big impact.
 Save for your vacation by thinking carefully about what you’re spending money on.
 That money can be put towards vacation savings.

 Have you heard how many people are getting rid of cable and or phone lines to save on their monthly bills?
 It’s not that much of a stretch anymore because of things like cell phones, Netflix, Hulu, and live streaming.
 You could save around $80 a month, which adds up to $960 after a year.